School projects and family history serendipity

 29 March 1924 - Citronelle, Alabama

-As he was working on his project yesterday, I had a very clear memory come to mind of a photograph of my grandfather (mother's father) driving a very interesting car.
+As my son was working on his project yesterday, I had a very clear memory come to mind of a photograph of my grandfather (mother's father) driving a very interesting car.
 I found the photo and was pleased to see that it was taken in 1924: perfect for the project!
 We will have a nice print made to go on his project board.

 The serendipity gets better!
 Later that day I was documenting descendants of one of my dad's mother's ancestors, hoping to help an adoptee that is one of my closer DNA matches.
 After exhausting all the usual databases and coming up empty, I googled the woman's name and got a hit that was a snippet view of an obituary available on Newspapers.com.
 I signed up for the 7-day free trial and read the obituary (which turned out to be full of wonderful details about her siblings and children - score!).